While we might enjoy the thrill of flying, it’s a nightmare for air traffic controllers and pilots flying manned aircraft.

 Rule 107 (14 CFR Part 107)

-Rule 107 gives numerous guidelines about the safe operation of a drone, but sub-part 51(b) of the regulation specifically goes over the altitude limitation of the drone.
+Rule 107 gives numerous guidelines about the safe operation of a drone, but sub-part 51(b) of the regulation goes explicitly over the altitude limitation of the drone.
 It states that;

 The altitude of the small unmanned aircraft cannot be higher than 400 feet above ground level, unless the small unmanned aircraft: